hzysvilla/Academic_Smart_Contract_Papers/TLDR.md

+# 23_2_5
+## ICSE24 | GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis.
+* Motivation: The researcher studies how to detect logic flaws in the smart contract by leveraging the ChatGPT.
+* Idea: The author proposes a fine-granular prompt approach to submit the flaw description to ChatGPT.
+Concretely, the authors submit function-level specifications and the reason of vulnerabilities separately, which the authors believe allows Chatgpt to understand the semantics of the code.
+Next, the static analyzer will evaluate the results from ChatGPT.
+* Challenge: The token amounts of the smart contracts are too large, which will cause a large financial cost in training on ChatGPT.
+* Solution: The authors use a heuristic filtering scheme to reduce the number of functions of smart contracts that need to be checked.
+* Approach: The author develops the GPTScan to achieve their ideas.
+The GPTScan first filters sensitive functions, then uses GPT to detect the semantics of the contract and infer key variables and finally passes it to a static analyzer to do the confirmation of the vulnerability.
+* Evalution: GPTScan achieves high precision and finds 9 new vulnerabilities.

 # 23_2_4
 ## ISSTA22 | eTainter: Detecting Gas-Related Vulnerabilities in Smart Contracts
 * Motivation: The author researches the types of smart contracts, which cause the high cost of gas.
-* Prior: The prior work (i.e., MadMax) researches the high cost of smart contracts with fixed patterns, e.g., unbound loop.
+* Prior work: The prior work (i.e., MadMax) researches the high cost of smart contracts with fixed patterns, e.g., unbound loop.
 However, such works can be bypassed via subtle code changes.
 * Idea: The author deems the high gas costs are caused by the user's input and access to persistent storage.
 * Design: The author leverages taint analysis and static analysis technology to determine whether the user's input reaches persistent storage multiple times.
 Besides, the author with
 * Implement: The author implements eTainter based on the proposed design and MadMax.